Solve the radius, diameter, area, and circumference of a circle using the calculator below.

 Given the Area

-If you know the area of a circle, then you can use the inverse of the area formula to find the radius.
+If you know the area of a circle, then you can rearrange the area formula to find the radius.

 r = A ÷ π

 The radius r is equal to the square root of the area A divided by pi.